Gig Young: Come Fill the Cup and first Oscar nomination

-Young received critical acclaim for his dramatic work as an alcoholic in the 1951 film Come Fill the Cup with James Cagney, back at Warner Brothers.
+Young received critical acclaim for his dramatic work as an alcoholic in the 1951 film Come Fill the Cup, with James Cagney back at Warner Brothers.
 He was nominated for both an Oscar and Golden Globe for Best Supporting Actor.
 Young later gave Cagney a great deal of the credit for his performance.

 Metro-Goldwyn-Mayer

 Young supported Van Johnson in the MGM comedy Too Young to Kiss (1952).
 The studio liked Young so much that he was signed to a term contract.
 After supporting Peter Lawford in You for Me (1952), Young was promoted by MGM to leading man for Holiday for Sinners (1952).
 The film was a box office failure, however.
-More popular was The Girl Who Had Everything (1953) where Young lost Elizabeth Taylor to Fernando Lamas.
+More popular was The Girl Who Had Everything (1953) in which Young lost Elizabeth Taylor to Fernando Lamas.

 MGM loaned Young to Republic Pictures for City That Never Sleeps (1953), where he had the starring role as a disillusioned cop.
-In 2008, Martin Scorsese selected this film to open a Republic Pictures retrospective that he curated at New York's Museum of Modern Art, citing the movie's amazing energy and creativity.
-Back at MGM, Young had the lead in a 3-D Western, Arena (1953), which was a hit.
+In 2008 Martin Scorsese selected this film to open a Republic Pictures retrospective that he curated at New York's Museum of Modern Art, citing the movie's amazing energy and creativity.
+Back at MGM, Young was the lead in the 3-D western Arena (1953), which was a hit.
 He was a second male lead again – to Michael Wilding – in the Joan Crawford vehicle Torch Song (1953).
-Then he left MGM.
+Promptly after completing both films, on June 22, 1953, the trade magazine Hollywood Reporter told its readers that MGM had just assigned its Actor Gig Young to the 4th Leading Role in their future successful Family Viewing hit film of 1954, Gypsy Colt.
+Likely noticing that his roles were now moving in the wrong direction, he left MGM.
 "I played terrible parts there", he later said.
 He decided to relocate to New York.

 Broadway

-Young claims he rarely performed in comedies until he appeared on Broadway in Oh Men!
+Young said he rarely performed in comedies until he appeared on Broadway in Oh Men!
 Oh Women!
-(1953–54) which ran for 382 performances.
+(1953–54), which ran for 382 performances.
 Young recalled, "It was a big smash hit but never helped change my type in Hollywood for quite some time.
 I still played dull, serious parts like Errol Flynn's brother.
 Yet on Broadway, they offered me nothing but comedies."

-During this time Young appeared on TV shows shot in New York such as Robert Montgomery Presents, Schlitz Playhouse, Producers' Showcase and Lux Video Theatre.
+During this time, Young appeared on TV shows shot in New York, such as Robert Montgomery Presents, Schlitz Playhouse, Producers' Showcase, and Lux Video Theatre.